 # break out of frames Header always append X-Frame-Options SAMEORIGIN

 When the English arrived on the North American continent, and discovered its wealth of natural resources, they encountered a native people whose culture was already well established.
-Instead of considering a peaceful co-existence, and setting about to form such an agreement, one side attempted to suppress the other and was successful in their efforts.
+Instead of considering a peaceful co-existence, and setting about to form such an agreement, one side attempted to suppress the other and was successful in its efforts.

 That was the premise upon which our land became a nation.
 Superiority, via suppression.